JerryDot/Lecture-Notes/Feminism and Philosophy/F&P-L2.md

 The contrast between a solidarity and welcoming environment and the rest of the world can be a shock.
 This incentivises keeping divisions.

-"Coalition work is not done in your home, it is done in the streets ..."  -quote
+"Coalition work is not done in your home, it is done in the streets ..."  -quote from Barbara Smith _Coalition Politics: Turning the Century_

-This relieves the contradictions from the movement.
+This relieves some contradictions from the movement.
 The barred room (with people sharing your experiences) is not the world.
 Opening up the room leaves it no longer a home.
 It is not comfortable any more.
-This is a sign that things have gone right according to Reagan
+This is a sign that things have gone right according to Reagon